- October, 06, 2017 0:00 〜 November, 12, 2017 23:59

 ・Facilities in the building except for allocated studios cannot be occupied.

-* When using areas outside the residence studio, consult with members of staff to arrange the time and discuss the usage in advance.
+* When using areas outside the residency studio, consult with staff to arrange the time and discuss the usage in advance.

-・Overseas residents who need a passport and visa to enter Japan must take responsibility for obtaining the correct documentation.
+・Overseas residents who need a visa to enter Japan are responsible for obtaining the correct documentation.
 In such case, Tenjinyama Art Studio will provide an invitation letter.

 ・ Artists from countries which have not concluded a tax treaty or a country which Japan has concluded the tax treaty with but where income is taxable may be liable for income tax on the sum provided to support their activities and transportation.

-・Family and partner are acceptable, however the amount of support is only for the invited artist (i.e., family and partner may share the studio apartment, however no support for travel, food and other expenses: must be covered by themselves).
+・Family and partner are acceptable, however the amount of support is only provided for the invited artist (i.e., family and partner may share the studio apartment, however no support for travel, food and other expenses: must be covered by themselves).